mnemnion/loon/notes/clua/semantics.md

 It should be the case that the only Clua form that needs to be implemented in pure Lua is `deftemplate`.
 That would be nice.
 I'll be writing the whole shebang in Lua first, because that's how bootstrapping works. `deftemplate` is dead simple, of course, and could also be written in Clua, but I prefer to leave the straps on the boot.

-I think these reasonably qualify as fexprs.
-Maybe?

 I'm told this templating business is important to conducting operations on the World Wide Web.
 It may also be the case that there are many grammars to cope with in a coherent way, used out there.
 Blessedly, I would have no idea.

 Can you pass templates a reader?
 Indeed, though it will default to Lun if you don't provide one.
 Defaulting to Clua would be pointless, no?
 But if your template was some kind of angle-bracketed markup language, you can assuredly pass a reader to your template.
+Templates are expected to evaluate their contents, not merely read them (that's a macro), but parsing is a degenerate case of evaluation, as is returning a string, or writing to a file and returning the handle, or whatever you want.
+What. ever. you. want.

+I think these reasonably qualify as fexprs.
+Maybe?
+I'm pretty sure it's a fexpr if you pass it the Clua reader.

 ## Lists